teivah/100-go-mistakes/docs/index.md

 ???+ info "TL;DR"

-    Use instruction-level parallelism (ILP) to optimize specific parts of your code to allow a CPU to execute as many parallel instructions as possible.
+    Use ILP to optimize specific parts of your code to allow a CPU to execute as many parallel instructions as possible.
 Identifying data hazards is one of the main steps.

  [:simple-github: Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/12-optimizations/93-instruction-level-parallelism/)